trevorcoyle23/YouTube-to-WAV/README.md

-Download `ffmpeg` drivers and place them wherever `ytconver.py` is located
+Download `ffmpeg` drivers and place them wherever `ytconver.py` is located in a folder called `ffmpeg/bin`